News article hero image

 Greater London

-Our survey also revealed the proportion of homeowners who own outright versus those who have a mortgage.
-As you can see from the graph below:
+Our survey also revealed the proportion of homeowners who own outright versus those who have a mortgage:

-3. In contrast, people in Wales are most likely to own their own home outright, with more than a third of the population stating that they fully own their homes (36%).
+1. In contrast, people in Yorkshire & The Humber are most likely to own their own home outright, with just under a third of the population stating that they fully own their homes (29%).

-4. Those living in the South East and North East regions of the UK are also among some of the most likely to own their homes outright, with 34% of people in each of these regions stating that this is the case for them.
+1. Those living in the West Midlands and the South East regions of the UK are also among some of the most likely to own their homes outright, with 27% and 26% respectively of people in these regions stating that this is the case for them.

 Average house prices in the UK in 2024